araobp/godot-museum/README.md

 ```
 => [Demo: a staic web site to demonstrate the Godot part](https://araobp.github.io/sveltekit-godot/demo/)

+Note: You can also enjoy the demo with [this Gemini Live app](https://github.com/araobp/sveltekit-gemini-live)

 ## 🚀 Motivation

 The primary goal of this project is to showcase how to build a rich, interactive web experience by combining the strengths of a modern web framework (SvelteKit) with a powerful 3D game engine (Godot).
 This allows for the creation of immersive 3D visualizations within a standard web application.